-- My favorite app is Lose It, which is very similar to My Fitness Pal, but the feature I love is it can scan barcodes to automatically enter the calorie information.
-The database is huge—it even includes many produce labels.
+- My favorite app is Lose It, which is very similar to My Fitness Pal, but I love that Lose It lets me scan barcodes to automatically enter the calorie information.
+The database is huge.
+It even includes many produce labels.
 This makes calculating your 500 calories a cinch.
 I also use it if I am making a recipe.
 I scan each item to get the total for the whole recipe, then divide by my serving size.
-I don’t bother tracking calories on my feed days.
+I don’t bother tracking calories for my feed days.
 You can also enter your weights into this program, and email reports to yourself.

-- My suggestion is to weigh yourself, and take some body measurements on the day you start.
-I like the bust, waist, hips, thigh, calf, bicep, and a sucked-in-waist as my measurements.
-Then, weigh yourself the morning after the second fast in the first week (if you fast Monday/Wednesday, then weigh Thursday morning).
+- My suggestion is to weigh yourself and take some body measurements on the day you start.
+I like to measure my bust, waist, hips, thigh, calf, bicep, and a sucked-in-waist.
+Then weigh yourself the morning after the second fast in the first week (if you fast Monday/Wednesday, then weigh Thursday morning).
 From then on, weigh yourself every second week the morning after the second fast day for that week.

 - I would take body measurements once per month.
 I suggest committing to a 5-week program, like Mosley did, and see where you are at, at that point.
 That is only 10 days of dieting!

 Will This Diet Work If I Only Want to Lose 10 Pounds?

 - Mosley was 187 pounds, and 5'11".
 For most people, this doesn’t sound like he would need to lose too much weight.
 He was able to get down to 169 pounds until his wife finally said, "stop!"